TheHolyRoger/RogerThat/README.md

 Place both your certificate and key in `./certs` folder named `server.crt` and `server.key` ([LetsEncrypt](https://letsencrypt.org/getting-started/) is recommended).

-Or run the following command to generate a self-signed key pair:
+Or run the following command to generate a self-signed key pair (requires openssl):

 ```bash
 scripts/generate_self_signed_cert.sh